jar398/listtools/doc/method.md

 While RCC-5 is in principle a matrix keyed by taxa from the two checklists, it makes no sense to ramify it as an actual stored matrix.
 Checklists can be quite large, so this is not practical.
-Fortunately it isn't necessary either.
+Fortunately it isn't necessary.
 Instead we have a 'virtual matrix' consisting of a two-argument function that can compute which RCC-5 relationship holds between a given record in one checklist and a given record in the other.